Healthcare UX

 4. Improve communication after the visit

-Many experience scores drop post-visit, when patients feel abandoned or confused about next steps.
+Many patient experience scores drop post-visit, when patients feel abandoned or confused about next steps.
+To address this, design better systems for:

 • Visit summaries that use plain language, not just medical terms